davidjono1985/T3A1Workbook/README.md

 }
 //creation of Car class (child class) - this will have access to all of the instance properties and methods of the parent class and can add it's own properties and methods in addition to these. class Model extends Car {
   //constructor() method including argument "brand" from Car class and new argument "mod" constructor(brand, mod) {
-// The child class constructor calls the parent class constructor using this super()method
+  // The child class constructor calls the parent class constructor using this super()method super(brand);
-    super(brand);
   //"this" is used to set the value of the Model instance's model property to the mod argument. this.model = mod;
   }
   //class method created called show() show() {
   //when the showt() method is called it will return the value for the parents() function plus the string ", it was made in" plus the value assigned to the model property.
   // it will read something like "I have a (brand of car), it was made in (year)"
     return this.present() + ', it was made in ' + this.model;
   }
 }

   //creates a variable called makes and assignes an array of different car companies let makes = ["Ford", "Holden", "Toyota"]

-//creates a variable called models and uses JavaScripts built-in array constructor to create an array of 40 elements years starting at 1980 moving up consecutively in years let models = Array.from(new Array(40), (x,i) => i + 1980)
+  //creates a variable called models and uses JavaScripts built-in array constructor to create an array of 40 elements years starting at 1980 moving up consecutively in years (1980 - 2019) let models = Array.from(new Array(40), (x,i) => i + 1980)

-//This is a function that tax a minimum and maximum number

-function randomIntFromInterval(min,max) { // min and max included
-    return Math.floor(Math.random()*(max-min+1)+min);
+  //Function created called randomIntFromInterval with the arguments min and max function randomIntFromInterval(min,max) {
+  //When the function is called it will return a random whole number between the specified min and max values.
+The returned value is no lower than (and may possibly equal) min, and is less than (and may possibly equal) max
+  //But how does it work??
+  //The Math.floor function is in-built and is used to ensure the output number is a whole number (integer) by rounding it down.
+  //The Math.random() function is also inbuilt and on its own gives a random float between 0 and 1.
+  //To to get a random number between the min and max Math.random() must be multiplied by the size of the range.
+This is achieved by calculating max-min+1 (the +1 ensures the number specified as max is also included as a posible output) but on its own the range still goes from 0.
+Therefore the min value (+min) is then added to the number to ensure the number will be at least the min. return Math.floor(Math.random()*(max-min+1)+min);
 }

-for (model of models) {

-  make = makes[randomIntFromInterval(0,makes.length-1)]
-  model = models[randomIntFromInterval(0,makes.length-1)]

-  mycar = new Model(make, model);
-  console.log(mycar.show())
+  //The for...of statement creates a loop that iterates over the elements in the models array above (that was created using the array constructor).
+As there were 40 elements created in the array, it loops through 40 times and assigns the value to model each iteration through the loop for (model of models) {
+  //a value is assigned to make by using the randomIntFromInterval function to generate a random number.
+The arguments used for the function are min 0 and max is the number of elements in the makes array minus 1 (because indexes start at zero).
+The number produced from the function is then used to assign that index of the "makes" array to "make". make = makes[randomIntFromInterval(0,makes.length-1)]
+  //assings a new value to model just like the process for "make" above -  by assigning a random index from the "models" array to "model".
+As makes.length is used and not models.length, this limits the years from 40 possibilities to 3 possibilities. model = models[randomIntFromInterval(0,makes.length-1)]
+   //mycar is a new instance of the Model class and passes in the arguments make and model that were assigned values in the 2 lines above.
+Make and model are used as the brand and mod arguments in the class Model constructor. mycar = new Model(make, model);

+  //The "show" class method is called for the mycar instance and this is printed to the screen.
+  //"I have a (brand) and it was made in (year)" console.log(mycar.show())
 }
 ```